Mohammad-Asaad-Sayed/Mistral-OCR-App/README.md

 ## Contact

-For any questions or support, please open an issue in this repository or contact [sonu@aianytime.net].
+For any questions or support, please open an issue in this repository.